By Courtney Morris Gardner, MSN, RN, CPNP

 - For children older than 2, limit media to less than 1 hour of high quality programming and engage your child while you view the program together.
 Help him understand what he is viewing and how to incorporate it into his tactile world.

 - If desired, reputable programs are found through PBS Kids, Sesame Street and Common Sense Media.

-Courtney Morris Gardner, MSN, RN, CPNP, is a nurse practitioner with McDowell Pediatrics in Marion.
+Courtney Morris Gardner, MSN, RN, CPNP, is a nurse practitioner with Mission Pediatrics – McDowell.